emberjs/website/source/blog/2017-07-06-ember-2-14-released.md

 #### Other Notable Changes

 + Node 7.x on Windows is now supported.
-+ By default, Ember-CLI collects usage information.
++ By default, Ember CLI collects usage information.
 Documentation has now been added describing what is collected and who has access to this information.
   See
   [Analytics.md](https://github.com/ember-cli/ember-cli/blob/master/Analytics.md)